 They’re also completely grain-free, if that’s important to you, with coconut flour adding a bit of bulk.
 I think these can be paleo friendly depending on the type of nut or seed butter you use.

-- Nut or Seed Butter: peanut butter makes for a nice combination with the raspberries, but tahini, sunflower seed butter, hazelnut butter, or whatever you like best can be used.
+- Nut or seed butter: peanut butter makes for a nice combination with the raspberries, but tahini, sunflower seed butter, hazelnut butter, or whatever you like best can be used.

 - Raspberries: I made my own raspberry jam (our autumn fruiting raspberries are ready) by simmering until thickened with a drizzle of honey.
+If you don’t have or don’t like raspberries, use a different fruit.
+Blackberries, strawberries, blueberries (any berries), and peaches or other stone fruits are all great.
+Store-bought jam can be used.

 Step by Step